liucyy/VulPCL/README.md

 cd crawler

-run the following commands to collect: (1) vulnerability commits of Linux Kernel from github advisory; (2) source code of functions from "https://git.kernel.org"; (3) patch files of vulnerability functions  from "https://git.kernel.org".
+run the following commands to collect: (1) vulnerability commits of Linux Kernel from github advisory; (2) source code of functions from: https://git.kernel.org; (3) patch files of vulnerability functions  from: https://git.kernel.org.

 python get_data_links.py